AirPods Pro with USB-C made official at Apple 'Wonderlust' Event

-After months of heavy rumours and speculation, Apple has gone ahead and officially announced an update to its AirPods Pro — the inevitable switch to the USB-C charging standard.
+After months of rumours and speculation, Apple has gone ahead and officially announced an update to its AirPods Pro — the inevitable switch to the USB-C charging standard.

 The announcement comes at the tech giant’s ‘Wonderlust’ keynote, where it took the wraps off of its iPhone 15 lineup of smartphones.